 Every company which is registered under the Companies Act, 2013, is required to attach director’s report with financial statement and required to submit before members of the company during annual general meeting of the company.
-As per the provisions of section 134 of the companies act, 2013 every company needs to make certain disclosures about the financial status of the company, further, it is obligation of every listed company to comply with certain provisions to make a disclosure to SEBI under Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+As per the provisions of section 134 of the companies act, 2013 every company after getting the company registration done, needs to make certain disclosures about the financial status of the company, further, it is obligation of every listed company to comply with certain provisions to make a disclosure to SEBI under Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 What is the director’s report, and how is it defined?